KippAD/portfolio-project-3/README.md

 [Back to contents](#contents)

 ### **Manual Data Testing**
 To check that the data being presented in the bar charts was correct, manual tests were also conducted.
-This involved manually checking the data displayed in the Voting Station against the data in the google sheet, and ensuring that they both matched up.
+This involved manually checking the data displayed in the Voting Station against the data in the Google Sheet, and ensuring that they both matched up.
 This was done for both the current vote count display and bar charts in insights.

 During testing it was discovered that in the vote by region bar chart, the titles of two regions were the wrong way around, meaning that the data represented in the bar chart was incorrect.
 This was resolved by switching the titles around.
-Other than that single issue, the data in the google sheets matched the data being printed in the application, indicating that all calculations were functioning correctly in the Voting Station.
+Other than that single issue, the data in the Google Sheets matched the data being printed in the application, indicating that all calculations were functioning correctly in the Voting Station.

 [Back to contents](#contents)